Chenneth/discord-bots/README.md

 nodemon
 ```

 to install all the dependencies and start the server.
-The bot wil then be active.
+The bot will then be active.